fola-lana/fola-lana.github.io/README.md

-title: Welcome to the Component Log prtotype
+"title: Welcome to the Component Log prtotype"

 ## Welcome to GitHub Pages